HumanSignal/label-studio/docs/source/blog/Improve-Audio-Transcriptions-with-Label-Studio.md

 ## Why audio transcription quality matters

-For many cases where you're using audio transcriptions, they must be completely accurate so that patterns that you search for in the transcribed content can be easily discovered for research purposes, to help you build a stronger legal case, to more easily improve your product, or to ensure high quality customer support interactions.
+For many cases where you're using audio transcriptions, they must be completely accurate so that patterns that you search for in the transcribed content can be easily discovered for research purposes, to help you build a stronger legal case, to more easily improve your product, to ensure high quality customer support interactions, or to reduce error in automated downstream analysis by machine learning models, such as sentiment analysis.

 When high quality is crucial, having human involvement in the transcript is necessary.
 An expert transcriber brings field-specific knowledge and vernacular to a transcript, but it's difficult to scale high-quality human transcription.
 It can get expensive and time consuming.
 Rather than shortchange the skills of an expert, you can use automated transcription to provide a shortcut.
 Then, the expert can focus on correcting inaccuracies in the transcript rather than performing the entire transcription manually.